Flightsim.to

 • Changed brake and sys pressure gauges to show actual values.

-• [NEW] Pump inrush: the hydraulic pump now pulls a brief power surge when it cuts in, before settling to its running draw — visible on the loadmeter.
+• Pump inrush: the hydraulic pump now pulls a brief power surge when it cuts in, before settling to its running draw — visible on the loadmeter.

 Brakes